OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/README.md

 on role membership.
 The set of attributes will be pushed with the rest of the user information to OpenDJ (based on sample2b).

-Use Case : all regular (full-time) employees of the company must have their employee type set and they must all be a member of the _Employees_ and the _Chat Users_ groups in the corporate directory (OpenDJ).
-In turn, contractors must also have their employee type set but they will only be part of the _Contractors_ group (no chatting for contractors !).
+Use Case: all regular (full-time) employees of the company must have their employee type set and they must all be a member of the _Employees_ and the _Chat Users_ groups in the corporate directory (OpenDJ).
+In turn, contractors must also have their employee type set but they will only be part of the _Contractors_ group (no chatting for contractors!).
 Roles will be used to set the required properties on the external resource (OpenDJ).

 Multi-account linking and Roles